calabash/calabash-ios/README.md

 Note: Fast track installation works for most iOS projects, but there are some project setups where it does not.
 If it doesn't work in your project, you should read the section "Manual setup with Xcode" below.

 Note: If you are an existing user of Calabash iOS, don't run setup.
 Instead you can update to the latest version by running.
-`gem update calabash-cucumber` and from your project directory (containing calabash.framework) run `calabash-ios download`.
+`gem update calabash-cucumber` (or possibly `sudo gem update calabash-cucumber`) and from your project directory (containing calabash.framework) run `calabash-ios download`.

 Otherwise, follow these steps: